Quick Start Guide

 INFO

 You can only extrude edges that are boundary edges.
-This means they are not connected to any other edges on the mesh.
 They're indicated by a dashed line in the viewport.

 Edge Loop